SenseNet/sn-tools/docs/sntrace.md

 - **Security**: Security related operations and events.
 - **SecurityQueue**: Traces the security activity flow.
 - **System**: Traces the start-stop sequences and system composition messages.
-- **TaskManagement**: Records any operations in connection with the TaskManagement subsystem including the TaskManagementWeb, Service and Agent too.
+- **TaskManagement**: Records operations in connection with the TaskManagement subsystem including the TaskManagementWeb, Service and Agent too.
 - **Test**: Unit testing uses this category.
 Measures the execution time of every test method and the whole test session.
 - **Web**: Writes the requested url and HTTP method.
 - **Workflow**: Records background operations of the workflow subsystem.